Achalasia

 What is Achalasia?

-Diagnosing Achalasia
+Achalasia testing

 Endoscopies can also be used to examine and diagnose achalasia, as this type of procedure provides direct visualisation of the oesophagus.

-Treating Achalasia
+Treating achalasia

-Treating the lower oesophageal sphincter directly is popular as it can instantly relieve many symptoms.
-Common treatments include using endoscopy to position a balloon into the sphincter to help it to stretch and dilate the muscle and help it work more effectively.
-A newer and far more effective treatment is to use the endoscope to create a tunnel in the layers of the oesophagus and to cut the muscles away that way – this is a minimally invasive procedure called (POEM) and does not need surgery and is very safe.
+A newer and far more effective treatment is to use the endoscope to create a tunnel in the layers of the oesophagus and to cut the muscles away that way – this is a minimally invasive procedure called POEM.
+It does not need surgery and is very safe, but unfortunately is not available on the NHS yet.

 Dr Rehan Haidry is an experienced Consultant Gastroenterologist who can help talk through your options as someone living with achalasia or diagnose the condition should you be experiencing symptoms you’re worried about.